Updated: Oct 26, 2022

 Goobric – google chrome extension that allows you to create and share rubrics with your students.
 This is very helpful as they work remotely and seek guidance for projects without being in a classroom setting, especially for middle-level/secondary classrooms.

 Planboard – lets you manage, create, and collaborate lesson plans with a calendar

 Twitter/Tweetdeck - reaching out to other teachers to share ideas/lessons & learn from their experiences

 Google Classroom – similar to teams.
-You can post assignments, videos, content, etc. Ahead of time for your students to collaborate on and be able to see what is coming up.
+You can post assignments, videos, content, etc. Ahead of time for your students to collaborate and see what is coming.